How to Apply for a 26a Permit

 You’ll need to make a drawing of your project to be submitted with the application form.
 View lists of sample drawings at one of the following pages:

 Minor Construction Projects.
-These include boat docks, piers, boathouses, fences, steps, shoreline-based shelters and others.
+These include boat docks, piers, boathouses, fences, steps and others.

 Major Construction Projects.
 These include commercial marinas, community docks, barge terminals and mooring cells, utility crossings, bridges, culverts, roads, wastewater discharges, water intakes and sewage outfalls, dredging, placement of fill and others.

-You may copy any of these sample designs and add your specific project dimensions, develop you own drawings or use professional engineered drawings for more complex projects.
+You may copy any of these sample designs and add your specific project dimensions, develop your own drawings or use professional engineered drawings for more complex projects.

 3. Fill out the application form.